-This course is in person course where there are a series of in person meetings (lectures, and labs).
+This course is in person course where there are a series of in person meetings (lectures, tutorials and labs).
 HomeWorks (HWs) and pre-class reading quizzes (RQs) will be online in Brightspace.
+The final exam will be in person.
 The specific dates and activities are described further on in this course outline.
 Students are expected to remain up to date with the deadlines and due dates provided by the instructor.